 - Launch your e-commerce website.
 After all of the user-experience testing has been completed you are able to publish your e-commerce website and start selling products.

 Routine maintenance and changes may ultimately happen for the duration you have the site.
 This stage may last 10 to 20 years as you create patches and fix bugs.
 As time goes on, you’ll want to update your content to use the latest search engine algorithm to boost your ranking or remain at the top.

 You may also find that your competition is outperforming you, and this is when you may need to make changes and updates.

 The time it takes to build your website can vary.
 You may spend long periods of time on your website and speed up the process.
 On the other hand, certain factors could lengthen the process.

 Hiring someone could speed up or slow down the process, depending on your skill level and how you tweak the site upon completion.
-As you build your site, you may create it more quickly than a company could, especially considering this is the only site you’re currently working on.
+As you build your eCommerce website, you may create it more quickly than a company could, especially considering this is the only site you’re currently working on.

 However, if you’re a perfectionist, you may find you keep making minor changes and never quite feel like the site is finished.
 For individuals with no background in website development, the process could take some time when you consider the time to research and how slow you’ll be initially.

 You may benefit from hiring a company or individual to handle the web development if you have limited to no web design skills.
 If you plan to have an e-commerce store with a variety of special elements, it may be in your best interest to hire a professional.
 This could require extensive research and a great deal of time to implement the extra features.

 If you do hire a professional, this will likely result in your store being built more quickly, however, the cost of building your eCommerce store will increase.
 Hiring the right developer is key to ensuring your money isn’t being wasted.